Jesssullivan/ChapelTests/FileChecking-with-Chapel/README.md

 --R=true // it will default to going through child directories, "recursive"

 # These are the blocks:

-are they the same file in same directory?
-should these be removed automatically? are they the same size in any directory? generate files of results? automatically show the results in nano?
+are any two files the same size in any directory? if so, add them to a suspect list

+generate files of results?
+  make a easy to read .txt and a space-seperated .txt, the latter for possible data crunching later

+Do a fine-grain, character level comb of suspect files?
+  print out results - see files "a" vs "b" in DUPES, this will catch if a difference like 00000001 vs 10000000 in two files

+...Tell Human?

-each function / test is a block so one could make some more sophisticated control flow stuff later.
+Each function is a block so one could make some more sophisticated control flow stuff later.